Embarassing First Open Water Certification Dive

 I couldn't ascend without them and since it was my first dive, I didn't have a dive computer to plan my safety stops.
 I frantically tried to signal them for help.

 Finally, before I could get any higher, Neil caught my eye.
 He swam up and tugged my D rings down (ha, well, I apparently forgot the whole securing my BCD tightly rule) and he signaled me to pull the BCD hose upright.

+OH YEAH.
 Completely forgot about the whole upright low pressure hose rule, too.
 Instantly bubbles arose from the low pressure hose.
 Phew.

 Soon, I managed to get myself right at the bottom again.
 We were about to ascend, when I decided to check my SPG.
 Big mistake.

 I turned to Neil and showed him my fist.
 (No one told me that only if HE ASKS, then showing my fist would mean 50 bars left.)
 I completely forgot that a fist circled around my chest would also mean, "low on air" ...

 He came to me and gave me his alternative from his octopus.
 I took it, because according to the textbook, 50 also means low on air.

 Upon seeing the sharing of oxygen, my instructor panicked and rushed to us.